TristinSchlauch11/code-ninjas-python/To Do.md

 * Is there a chance that I can create a Jupyter notebook that I can use to provide examples while teaching?
     * If not, I can just build additional Python files that I can open throughout the course to provide these examples.

+* Create a cheat sheet that the kids can refer to